nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 8.
 Afterwards, the `filteredList` of tutors is updated with that `TutorContainsKeywordsPredicate<Tutor>` in the `ModelManager`.
 A new `CommandResult` is then returned and a list of tutors with that predicate is then shown.

 Step 9.
 The user now decides he wants to be more specific with his search, and decides to execute `find n/John Doe q/bachelor of computing i/nus` to find all tutors who are named John Doe, and have graduated from NUS with a bachelor's degree in computing.
-A more specific list of students is then shown.
+A more specific list of students is will be shown.

 The following sequence diagram shows how the `find` operation works:
 ![FindSequenceDiagram](images/FindSequenceDiagram.png)